nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. TA requests to list all documents stored in a file directory.
 2. TAchy displays the list of documents.
-3. TA requests to link a document to a student by index by name.
+3. TA requests to link a document to a student by index by assignmentName.
 4. TAchy records the link.

    Use case ends.